dominiksalvet/risc63/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for adhoc
+about: Suggest an idea for RISC63
 title: ''
 labels: enhancement
 assignees: dominiksalvet